aaposyvanen/emodim/classifier/README.md

 ```
 curl -d "{\"signature_name\": \"serving_default\", \"instances\": [[\"Your sentence here.\"], [\"Possibly another sentence!\"]]}" -X POST http://localhost:8501/v1/models/rnnmodel:predict
 ```
-Please note that these commands are run on a cmd.exe, other CLI's like Powershell may require different syntax.
+Please note that these commands are run on a cmd.exe, other CLI's like Powershell or bash may require different syntax.